Lafayette KT-200 Complete Rebuild

 Bottom view showing full wiring and component disassembly.
 The original multi tab terminal strips were cleaned and reused (not shown in this picture).
 Front panel switches and headphone socket were cleaned of wiring and solder.
 I reused the original mounting hardware as it was in good condition.

-I could have used new individual 40ufd 350VDC axial lead capacitors to replace the original dual 40ufd capacitor but I wanted the rebuild to be original.
-So, I special ordered two dual 40ufd 350VDC insulated power supply filter can capacitor from Hayseedhamfest.com.
-I used one for this full restoration and the other is for the repair of a Lafayette HE-30 I have.
-The 3 terminals are oriented the same as the original capacitor (see above picture).
-The outside of the capacitor is encased in a clear plastic cover, same as the original capacitor.
-The special ordered capacitor fits perfectly in the capacitor clamp mount.
+I could have used new individual 40ufd 350VDC axial lead capacitors to replace the original dual 40ufd capacitor but I wanted the rebuild to be as close to original as possible, so I special ordered a dual 40ufd 350VDC insulated power supply filter can capacitor from Hayseedhamfest.com including having the can capacitor wrapped in clear plastic just like the original can capacitor.

 Update on point to point wiring

 Point to Point Filament and B+ Wiring.
 Twisted Black and Yellow are the filament wires.
 Red is B+ wiring.
-I’m about 80% finished with the point to point wiring.
+I’m about 80% finished with the point to point wiring in this picture.
 There are 5 RG-174 coax cables that need to be installed.

 Update on component wiring

-I have 95% of the resistor and capacitor components installed.
+I have 95% of the resistor and capacitor components installed in this picture.
 There is one and a half pages left to complete the assembly of the KT-200.

 I was able to reuse some of the original resistors as I didn’t have those values in my new resistor part bins.
 I checked each original resistor to ensure it was within 10% tolerance.
 I was surprised, all of the original resistors I reused were all within “1%” of the resistor’s tolerance.
 The reused original resistors are Gray dog bone type resistors.